xXNannu09Xx/ZomboidMania/README.md

 cargo run
 ```

-This is vibe coded but it made me love rust. more organic projects coming soon [^1].
+This is vibe coded but it made me love rust. more organic projects coming soon.